edepree/edepree.github.io/_posts/2021-03-06-configuring-wireguard-on-pfsense-2102-and-android.markdown

 * Generating the server's public/private key pair, and
 * Configuring the server's public/private key pair.

 An additional item not included in the list above is configuring the server's IP address and network subnet.
-In this example the WireGuard network is configured as 172.16.0.x/24 and the server is configured to bind to 172.16.0.1/32.
+In this example the WireGuard subset is configured as 172.16.0.x/24 and the server is bound to the first address (172.16.0.1).

 ![WireGuard Server Configuration]({{ site.github.url }}/assets/images/007/02.png){:class="img-responsive center-margin"}